jsc-jupyter/jupyter4nfdi-frontend/README.md

-# jupyter4nfdi-frontend
+# Jupyter4NFDI Frontend

-Frontend implementation used for the Jupyter4NFDI project
+This repository provides a set of overrides for the [JupyterHub Enhanced Frontend](https://github.com/jsc-jupyter/base-frontend) to optimize it for the [Jupyter4NFDI JupyterHub](https://hub.nfdi-jupyter.de).